-Reach out to us at email@example.com to discuss any of these possibilities and determine what might be the best fit for your course.
-We’re happy to help you determine the best way to connect, point you to relevant digital content or works in the collection, review detailed visiting procedures for the fall 2020 semester, help you develop a self-guided assignment, describe how we can set up conversations via zoom or an asynchronous platform, and more.
+Reach out to us at firstname.lastname@example.org to discuss any of these possibilities and determine what might be the best fit for your course.
+We’re happy to help you determine the best way to connect, point you to relevant digital content or works in the collection, review detailed visiting procedures, help you develop a self-guided assignment, describe how we can set up conversations via zoom or an asynchronous platform, and more.

 Virtual Open Hours and Office Hours